catsandsoup32/Yonder-CV-Experimenting/README.md

 # Yonder-CV-Experimenting

+# 12-4-2024
+Did some testing with latest textual inversion weights.
+- Generation of the mallet performs well but inconsistently - probably six training examples is not enough

 # 11-18-2024
 Trained YOLO for 150 epochs on SC dataset.
 - No more false positives of bottles/mallets predicted on background images \*in the validation predictions\*